Identifying the structure of La3Ni2O7 in the pressurized superconducting state: Abstract

 \section{Abstract}

-The precise crystal structure of La$_3$Ni$_2$O$_7$ in its high-pressure superconducting state has been a subject of intense debate, with proposed models including both orthorhombic and tetragonal symmetries.
-Using high-pressure Raman spectroscopy combined with first-principles calculations, we unravel the structural evolution of La$_3$Ni$_2$O$_7$ under pressure up to 32.7~GPa.
-We identify a clear structural transition sequence: from the orthorhombic $Amam$ phase to a mixed $Amam$+$Fmmm$ phase at $\sim$4~GPa, followed by a complete transition to the tetragonal $I4/mmm$ phase at 14.5~GPa, which is signaled by a pronounced phonon renormalization.
-The emergence of bulk superconductivity is found to coincide precisely with this transition to the $I4/mmm$ phase.
-Our results definitively establish the tetragonal $I4/mmm$ structure as the host of superconductivity in La$_3$Ni$_2$O$_7$, resolving a central controversy and providing a critical foundation for understanding the superconducting mechanism in nickelates.
+The crystal structure of La$_3$Ni$_2$O$_7$ in its high-pressure superconducting state has been the subject of intense debate, with conflicting reports proposing orthorhombic ($Amam$ or $Fmmm$) and tetragonal ($I4/mmm$) symmetries.
+Here, using high-pressure Raman spectroscopy down to 3~K, we resolve this controversy by tracking the structural evolution of La$_3$Ni$_2$O$_7$ up to 32.7~GPa.
+Leveraging rigorous symmetry-based selection rules, we identify a single structural transition from the orthorhombic $Amam$ phase to the $Fmmm$ phase at $\sim$14.5~GPa, signaled by a profound phonon renormalization.
+Crucially, the persistence of $D_{2h}$ symmetry across the transition rules out the tetragonal $I4/mmm$ phase in the superconducting state in our measurements.
+The emergence of bulk superconductivity coincides precisely with this transition.
+Our results establish the orthorhombic $Fmmm$ structure as the intrinsic host of superconductivity in La$_3$Ni$_2$O$_7$ below 19.45 GPa, resolving a central structural controversy and providing a critical foundation for understanding the superconducting mechanism in bilayer nickelates.